 In response to this, the Judicial Branch recently approved the Protocol for Judicial Care for Persons with Disabilities proposed by the Permanent Commission for Access to Justice for Persons in Vulnerability and Justice in your Community.

 What I think is worth highlighting is that the initiative will be applied in the 34 superior courts of justice in the country with the purpose of providing magistrates and other justice operators with the guidelines that will facilitate them to offer correct and effective care for people with disability in general for the full exercise of their rights without any kind of discrimination and in all levels of the system of administration of justice.

 Likewise, the institution will develop initiatives that promote compliance with the international commitments made by Peru, in order to be critically reevaluated and recognized in the administration of justice and for the improvement of the society.

-A protocol of this nature requires goals, indicators and budget, otherwise it will not have effective results and therefore we believe that it should be subject to permanent monitoring and follow-up.
+A protocol of this nature requires goals, indicators and budget; otherwise it will not have effective results and we therefore believe that it should be subject to permanent monitoring and follow-up.

-Interesting initiatives are already appearing, for instance, based on this protocol, the Court of Justice of Cajamarca, a region located in the northern highlands of Peru, is implementing a program to notify judicial resolutions and sentences in Braille system for blind persons.
+Interesting initiatives are already appearing.
+For instance, based on this protocol, the Court of Justice of Cajamarca, a region located in the northern highlands of Peru, is implementing a program to notify judicial resolutions and sentences in Braille system for blind persons.